-*This page was last updated on 4/7/2020 at 11:00AM*
+*This page was last updated on 4/7/2021 at 12:00 PM*

 Below is a list of operational changes that will help maintain the health and safety of Providence residents and employees while minimizing the disruption to city services.
-The operational changes will go into effect at 12:01AM on Wednesday, March 18, 2020, and will be in place until further notice, pending additional guidance from State and Federal Health officials.
+The operational changes will go into effect at 12:01 AM on Wednesday, March 18, 2020, and will be in place until further notice, pending additional guidance from State and Federal Health officials.
 This page will be updated as additional services are added or services are restored or altered.

 As part of the temporary modifications, the following city services and offices will remain FULLY OPERATIONAL:

 - All emergency services including Police, Fire, Emergency Medical Services,

 - Animal Control will continue regular operations (for life safety matters only)

 - The City’s contracted curbside trash and recycling collection will continue as regularly scheduled.
 Please note this does not include privately contracted dumpsters.